-Deconstructed like whoa in the first Artemis Fowl book, when Holly point-blank asks Root if he's harder on her because she's a girl.
+Deconstructed in the first Artemis Fowl book, when Holly point-blank asks Root if he's harder on her because she's a girl.
 He admits it, and then points out that she's the first female in Recon, and needs to set an example.
 It's also worth noting that the only other female up for the job Holly considers a 'bimbo'.

 Mildly deconstructed in Mistborn: The Original Trilogy.
 The setting's criminal underworld is heavily male-dominated, and as a result heroine Vin- raised to be a thief by her thief half-brother- has been the only (or one of the only) girl or woman in any given situation for most of her life.
 This has a very visible influence on her personality.